Location

 GRIT is designed to be affordable and accessible, especially compared to larger, sponsor-driven events.

-- Pricing: $895 early-access fee (EARLY-ACCESS ENDS APRIL 30, 2026) / $1,295 starting May 1, 2026
+- Pricing: $895 early-access fee (EARLY-ACCESS ENDS MAY 31, 2026) / $1,295 starting June 1, 2026

 Need some financial help: Contact any of the host companies to request a discount code!